OliviaMcGough/TDA-on-graphs/Flagser_count/README.md

 - the second column, called "To", is the sink nodes,
 - the third column, called "Weight", is the edge weights.

 To apply the `flagser_count` function to an undirected graph, the adjacency matrix should be upper-triangular.
 The function `undirected` can turn the matrix of a directed graph into a matrix corresponding to the underlying undirected graph.
+You can specify *directed = False* in the flagser_unweighted and flagser_weighed functions in the case of an undirected graph.